Digitalmatrix2/fhir.cerner.com/content/millennium/r4/financial/account.md

 The account resource supports multiple account types which are defined below.

-* Financial Account - Top level patient account
+* financial-account - Top level patient account
-* Guarantor Balance Account - Self pay balance account.
+* guarantor-balance - Self pay balance account.
-* Charge Group Account - Charge grouping account for an episode of care.
-* Insurance Benefit Account - Insurance balance account.
-* Statement - Snapshot in time of a patient statement.
+* statement - Snapshot in time of a patient statement.

 The following fields are returned if valued: